HealthyEldo/help/README.md

-# HELP Website
-Healthy Eldorado Landscape Partnership Website from the 18 tages wordpress template.
-See Template description below for details.

-# 18 Tags
+# 18 Tags template
+Looked at for HELP, didn't use

 A free WordPress theme that makes it easy to design your website

 * Contributors: pootlepress, jamiemarsland, shramee